AguaClara/Textbook/Filtration/Filtration_Theory_and_Future_Work.rst

    :align: center

    1, Particle removal is primarily due to converging streamlines that move particles close to the sand surface or to previously deposited particles, Filtration theory and estimates of void volume occupied by particles, Basis for our filtration model
-   2, The particle size distribution in the filter is set by the shear in the filter (or the particle size distribution is set by the floc/sed system), Estimate of velocity gradient in pores,"Sand size, Approach velocity, and injection method will influence particle size distribution"
+   2, The particle size distribution in the filter is set by the shear in the filter (or the particle size distribution is set by the floc/sed system), Estimate of velocity gradient in pores, "Sand size, Approach velocity, and injection method will influence particle size distribution"
    3, The jets that the constrictions create dissipate almost all of their energy in the downstream void BEFORE entering the next constriction, Laminar flow jets dissipate energy very quickly, Allows a simple relationship between pore head loss and constriction velocity
    4, Flocs are captured with VERY high efficiency and thus primary particle removal limits filter performance, Clean bed filtration models, Need to optimize filters for primary particle removal
    5, Constrictions form a continuous barrier across the filter at each sand grain layer, Any gaps would receive higher flow rate and thus higher flux of particles, Filter automatically prevents short circuiting
    6, The initial inlet box waterfall jet velocity gradient > The velocity gradient at the StaRS injection sites > the velocity gradient in the constricted pores, Calculations below, maximum floc size entering the filter is initially set by the waterfall and then as head loss through the filter builds it becomes the injection site shear where the water enters the first sand pores.
-   7, The thickness of the deposit scales with the width of the ring or perhaps simply with the pore size or sand size, Thickness can't scale with diameter of the flocs because that would predict more total mass retained with increased coagulant dose,Required to predict head loss vs mass deposited.
+   7, The thickness of the deposit scales with the width of the ring or perhaps simply with the pore size or sand size, Thickness can't scale with diameter of the flocs because that would predict more total mass retained with increased coagulant dose, Required to predict head loss vs mass deposited.